olliw42/mLRS-docu/docs/FRSKY_R9.md

 ### Update via System Bootloader ###

-When the R9MX or R9MM receivers have been flashed with the non-"elrs-bl" firmware version via ST-Link, they can be upgraded by invoking the STM32 system bootloader, which can be done as follows:
+When the R9 MX / R9 MM / R9 Mini receivers have been flashed with the non-"elrs-bl" firmware version via ST-Link, they can be upgraded by invoking the STM32 system bootloader, which can be done as follows:

 - Download and install STM32CubeProgrammer
-- Connect the R9MX/R9MM via the serial Rx/Tx pins to a USB-TTL adpater
+- Connect the R9 MX / R9 MM / R9 Mini via the serial Rx/Tx pins to a USB-TTL adpater
-- Power up the R9MX/R9MM while keeping the button pressed; this boots the receiver into the system bootloader
+- Power up the R9 MX / R9 MM / R9 Mini while keeping the button pressed; this boots the receiver into the system bootloader
 - Launch STM32CubeProgrammer and select the Serial connection option as the connection method, click connect
 - From the menu on the left select the Download tile
 - Select the correct firmware in the Download section, click Start Program